-When shopping for Japanese knives, the sheer number of steel types, each with its own pros and cons can make choosing a knife overwhelming.
-We put together this quick guide with some basic info on some of the best steel for Japanese kitchen knives that are used by our blacksmiths.
+When shopping for a new kitchen knives, the sheer number of steel types, each with its own pros and cons can make choosing a knife overwhelming.
+We put together this quick guide with some basic info on the characteristics of the more popular steel types to help you make a decision.

-Please feel free to get in touch with any questions and check out our other guides.
+Please feel free to get in touch with any questions.